Assistant Chief of Army Reserve visits USAG Fort Hamilton

 |0

-This work, Assistant Chief of Army Reserve visits USAG Fort Hamilton [Image 4 of 4], by Mark Getman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Assistant Chief of Army Reserve visits USAG Fort Hamilton, by Mark Getman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT